City of Palms Park: Post-Red Sox usage

 Lee County has owned the stadium since 2003, when the City of Fort Myers transferred ownership due to the cost of upkeep.
 Since 2014, the stadium has been used by the baseball team of Florida SouthWestern State College, and it is also used for some amateur baseball games.
 The City of Fort Myers occasionally uses the venue for concerts.

 In addition to City of Palms Park and JetBlue Park, there are two other spring training facilities in Fort Myers.
 The Minnesota Twins train in Hammond Stadium on the southern end of Fort Myers.
 Terry Park Ballfield (also known as the Park T. Pigott Memorial Stadium) in East Fort Myers is the former spring training home of the Philadelphia Athletics, Cleveland Indians, Pittsburgh Pirates and Kansas City Royals.
 Terry Park has not been used for spring training since 1987.

-Possible demolition
+Demolition

-The cost to maintain the ballpark each year is $500,000, yet the facility only creates $32,000 in revenue annually.
+Maintaining the ballpark cost the city $500,000 each year, yet the facility only created $32,000 in revenue annually.
 In the fall of 2019, Lee County officials received a request from the City of Fort Myers to demolish the stadium, so the land could be given back to the city for use in a redevelopment project.
+On April 20, 2026, the city awarded a $998,000 demolition contract to Honc Destruction, a local company owned by Lee County Commissioner David Mulicka which provided the lowest of nine bids.
+Work is expected to take six months of onsite demolition, with potential additional time for detail completion.
+Before demolition can begin, historical artifacts that were stored at the facility are being removed after pressure from the community when artifacts had previously been discovered in a dumpster.